 Increase your VW Engine Power with Proper Piston, Cylinder, and Ring Operation

 Oxygen availability is a well known limiting factor in the combustive process.
 Maximize the volume of air and exhaust that can be moved through your VW engine, and you increase the potential for more power.
-Performance engine builders and do-it-yourself VW engine enthusiasts tend to focus on modifications designed increase airflow volume, or overall air capacity of their engine system.
+Performance engine builders and do-it-yourself VW engine enthusiasts tend to focus on modifications designed to increase airflow volume or overall air capacity of their engine system.
 These modifications include cylinder head work, increasing camshaft size, improving carburetor intake/exhaust, running the engine at higher RPMs, etc.

-But there is more than one factor that impacts the amount of air flow in an engine.
+But there is more than one factor that impacts the amount of airflow in an engine.

 Airflow system integrity is an equally important, but less obvious component that contributes to maximal power.
 Think about it.
 Let’s assume you have made every possible modification aimed at pulling large quantities of air into your engine.
-How much improvement will you see if an equal or significant amount of air is escaping via leaks in the air flow system?
+How much improvement will you see if an equal or significant amount of air is escaping via leaks in the airflow system?
 It’s comparable to trying to fill a leaky bucket!
 Where the air goes and doesn’t go once it’s inside the engine compartment is just as important as getting the air into your VW engine in the first place.

 If the pistons/cylinders/rings are not doing their job (sealing), you have a problem called “Blow-by”.
 Blow-by occurs when hot combustion gasses leak past the rings and into the crankcase.
 Besides the obvious loss of power and efficiency, many people aren’t aware of another consequence, which is the damage caused by hot exhaust and flames into the crankcase!
-You are literally heating your engine’s oil with a blowtorch.
+You are heating your engine’s oil with a blowtorch.
 Yet another complication is the contamination of the lubricating oil with exhaust and gasoline.
-Based on these negative side affects alone, blow-by should be avoided – the added incentive of increased engine power will be a bonus!
+Based on these negative side effects alone, blow-by should be avoided – the added incentive of increased engine power will be a bonus!

-Obvious signs of blow-by are carbon build up (nasty hard, black chunky stuff) and/or heat discoloration on the piston land (between the top and second ring).
+Obvious signs of blow-by are carbon build-up (nasty hard, black chunky stuff) and/or heat discoloration on the piston land (between the top and second ring).
 Bad cases of blow-by will even discolor the piston skirt to a black/brown color.

-Let me explain even further, so you’ll be totally convinced.
-Ideally, as the piston is beginning to move upwards on it’s compression stroke, the air/fuel mixture is compressed above the piston and rings.
+Let me explain even further, so you’ll be convinced.
+Ideally, as the piston is beginning to move upwards on its compression stroke, the air/fuel mixture is compressed above the piston and rings.
 The rings are sitting on the bottom of the ring lands as the piston drags them upwards.
 As the pressure increases, the rings (especially the top one) are pushed downwards even more against the ring land.
 The combustion pressure spreads across the upper ring surface and down behind the ring, and forces the ring out against the cylinder wall.
-The radial pressure of the ring tension is only used to START the sealing process, and cylinder pressure is what really pushes the ring outwards against the cylinder wall.
+The radial pressure of the ring tension is only used to START the sealing process, and cylinder pressure is what pushes the ring outwards against the cylinder wall.
 For this to occur, the ring gap and piston to ring contact surface must be perfect.

 Also, if the ring is not sealed against the bottom of the ring land, the pressure will leak past this area.
 Once the ring is leaking, the hot gasses from the chamber are like a torch to the metal surface of the piston land and the ring itself.
 This excessive temperature bakes the oil in that area and turns it to carbon, which reduces ring clearance to nothing and grabs the ring solid.
 Can you say, “ring replacement”?
 You don’t want to have to replace those on a regular basis!
 Although there is a second ring, it is primarily an oil scraper ring, not a compression ring, and if the top one leaks for any reason, your engine loses power.